Tyler Legacy to honor teachers Thursday night before game - NewsBreak

 Related

-LONGVIEW, Texas (KLTV) - Longview and Forney faced off Friday and Longview was pulling way ahead.
-Check out the biggest and best plays of the game here.
+TYLER, Texas (KLTV) - Tyler Legacy took on Rockwall-Heath in a Thursday game.
+Check out the highlights and the biggest plays of the night here.

-JACKSONVILLE, Texas (KLTV) - During Friday night’s game against Chapel Hill, Jacksonville’s Ryan Mcowan makes a pass, finds Devin McCuin who runs down the sideline, blocking as he goes, and makes it to the end zone for a 79-yard touchdown.
-We have the clip here.

 KLTV